Forex Tutorial -Getting Started on Forex-Investors.com

 Introduction to Foreign Exchange

-The most influential players in the Forex market are central banks, commercial banks, and institutional investors.
-Banks and institutional investors combined account for about 50% of daily turnover.
-Exporters, Importers, and other similar multinational groups account for about 10% of daily turnover.
+The most influential participants in the Forex market are central banks, commercial banks, and institutional investors.
+Together, banks and institutional investors account for approximately 50% of daily turnover.
+Exporters, importers, and other multinational corporations contribute around 10% of daily turnover.

 The History of the World’s Exchange Rates